 Deciding on the best solution is entirely dependent on how computer savvy your operator (user) is, budget constraints, and of course whether the user is willing to be trained or not.
 Frankly, for the consumer that is willing to learn AND not afraid to ask questions (of friends and/or family members) the newer PCs (yes including Apple which we love) are a great way to go.

 The point is generationally, the wave of online engagement is sweeping across the globe.

 New Operating Systems

-Newer operating systems (like Windows 8) are far more supportive of touch screen technologies which we think brings an adaptive-technology-element to the table that benefits all consumers (not just seniors).
-Users that need a much simpler UI (user interface) may wish to consider out-of-box solutions like the Telikin product or the A Plus Computer for Seniors. *Note; these solutions will require some element of set-up and training initially, (as will all of the various options).
+Newer operating systems (like Windows 8) are far more supportive of touch screen technology.
+Touch screen capability brings an adaptive-technology-element to the table that benefits all consumers (not just seniors).
+Users that need a much simpler UI (user interface) may wish to consider out-of-box solutions like the Telikin product or the A Plus Computer for Seniors. *Note: these solutions will initially require some set-up and training (as will all of the various options).

 Leaders in the field of Eldercare (and families of seniors for that matter) should have faith that more sophisticated operating systems (from technology giants Microsoft and Apple) along with more integrated hardware solutions will translate into better and more adaptive experiences for all.
 Regardless of the inevitable evolution of big technology, there is a growing cadre of software solutions (and start-ups) just waiting to fill the gap.
 There are 20 million reasons here in the U.S. alone (65 and over) for companies to keep improving the experience for families, and for us all.